jweiland-net/rlmp_tmplselector/Documentation/ChangeLog/Index.rst

 - Update documentation
 - Convert sxw documentation to new RST based documentation
 - Add configuration for Travis CI integration
+- You now can use GIF,JPG,JPEG,PNG,SVG as icon file for selector.
+Only TS configuration (EXT:...)
+- You can use FLUIDTEMPLATE as template configuration

 **Version 2.2.0**